steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-monitor.md

 * **Application Load Balancer (ALB)**
   * **HTTPCode_ELB_4XX_Count** - The number of HTTP 4XX client error codes that originate from the load balancer.
-  * **TargetResponseTime** - The time elapsed, in seconds, after the request leaves the load balancer until the target
+  * **TargetResponseTime** - The time elapsed, in seconds, after the request leaves the load balancer until the target starts to send the response headers.
   * **UnHealthyHostCount** - The number of unhealthy instances registered with your load balancer.
 An instance is considered unhealthy after it exceeds the unhealthy threshold configured for health checks.
-An unhealthy instance is considered healthy again after it meets the healthy threshold configured for health checks. starts to send the response headers.
 * **Simple Queue Service (SQS)**
   * **NumberOfMessagesSent** - The number of messages added to a queue.
   * **ApproximateAgeOfOldestMessage** - The approximate age of the oldest non-deleted message in the queue.